 HOWARD S. SLOBODIN, Secretary, Board of Directors and General Counsel.
-Slobodin earned a bachelor's degree, graduating cum laude and Phi Beta Kappa, from the University of Oregon and a law degree, with honors, from the University of Texas School of Law.
-He joined the Trinity River Authority in 2008.
-Prior to joining TRA, Slobodin practiced environmental and water law in both the public and private sectors.
-He began his practice as an Assistant Attorney General with the natural resources division of the Texas Attorney General's Office and subsequently represented investor-owned utilities, public utilities and districts, and private landowners in matters related to water and wastewater.
+Slobodin received a Bachelor of Arts (Cum Laude, Phi Beta Kappa) from the University of Oregon and a Doctor of Jurisprudence (with honors) from the University of Texas School of Law.
+He joined the Authority in April 2008.
+Previously, he practiced environmental and water law in both the public and private sectors.
+His practice began as an Assistant Attorney General with the Texas Attorney General's Office.
+In private practice, he represented public and private entities in disputes related to groundwater and surface water.
+Slobodin has litigated matters with regard to surface water ratemaking and the compensability of regulatory takings of groundwater in Texas, and participated in contract negotiations for two of the largest surface water sales in recent Texas history.
+He is a fellow of the Texas Center for Public Policy Dispute Resolution.